PoliticalGraveyard.com

 Churchman to Ciro

-CHURCHMAN (Soundex C625) — See also BERCHMANS, CHURCH, CHURCHILL, CHURCHWARD, CHURCHWELL, HURCKES, KARCHMER, KIRKMAN, MARCHMAN, MARCHMORE, SCHURCH, UPCHURCH.
+CHURCHMAN (Soundex C625) — See also BERCHMANS, CHURCH, CHURCHILL, CHURCHWARD, CHURCHWELL, HURCKES, KARCHMER, KIRKMAN, MARCHMAN, MARCHMORE, PARCHMENT, SCHURCH, UPCHURCH.

 Churchman, James — of California.
 U.S. Consul in Valparaiso, 1861-63.
 Burial location unknown.

 Churchward, H. J. — of Washington.
+Socialist.
 Socialist Labor candidate for U.S. Senator from Washington, 1950.
-Still living as of 1950.
+Presumed deceased.
+Burial location unknown.

 CHURCHWELL: See also Asbury Churchwell Latimer — James Churchwell Luttrell

-Churchwell, William Montgomery (1826-1862) — also known as William M. Churchwell — of Tennessee.
+Churchwell, William Montgomery (1826-1862) — also known as William M. Churchwell — of Knoxville, Knox County, Tenn.
 Born in Knoxville, Knox County, Tenn., February 20, 1826.
 Democrat.
 U.S. Representative from Tennessee, 1851-55 (3rd District 1851-53, 2nd District 1853-55); U.S. Special Diplomatic Agent to Mexico, 1858; colonel in the Confederate Army during the Civil War.
+Slaveowner.
 Died in Knoxville, Knox County, Tenn., August 18, 1862 (age 36 years, 179 days).
 Interment at Old Gray Cemetery, Knoxville, Tenn.

-CHURHILL (Soundex C640) — See also ARTHURHULTZ, BURHING, CHURCHILL, COREL, CORIELL, CORREALE, CORRELL, CORYELL, CURIEL, HILL, KORELL, MULVERHILL, SUMMERHILL, UNDERHILL.
+CHURHILL (Soundex C640) — See also ARTHURHULTZ, BURHING, CHURCHILL, COREL, CORELL, CORIELL, CORREALE, CORRELL, CORYELL, CURIEL, HILL, KORELL, MULVERHILL, SUMMERHILL, UNDERHILL.

 CHURHILL: See also Mildred Churhill Hayden

 Churulich, John — of Detroit, Wayne County, Mich.
+Socialist.
 Socialist Labor candidate for delegate to Michigan state constitutional convention from Wayne County 8th District, 1961.
 Still living as of 1961.

 Churulich, Leo — of Detroit, Wayne County, Mich.
-Member of Michigan Socialist Labor State Central Committee, 1953, 1965-69; Socialist Labor candidate for Presidential Elector for Michigan, 1960, 1964, 1968; Socialist Labor candidate for delegate to Michigan state constitutional convention from Wayne County 10th District, 1961.
-Still living as of 1969.
+Socialist.
+Member of Michigan Socialist Labor State Central Committee, 1953, 1965-69; candidate for Presidential Elector for Michigan; Socialist Labor candidate for delegate to Michigan state constitutional convention from Wayne County 10th District, 1961.
+Presumed deceased.
+Burial location unknown.

-CHUTE (Soundex C300) — See also CAUTE, CHOATE, CHOTE, COATE, COATH, COIT, COITE, COOTE, COT, COTE, COTT, COYOTE, CUITE, HUTEK, KOHTE, KOOT, KOTH, KOTHE, KOTT, SHUTE, SHUTES, UTECH.
+CHUTE (Soundex C300) — See also CAUTE, CHOATE, CHOTE, COATE, COATH, COIT, COITE, COOT, COOTE, COT, COTE, COTT, COYOTE, CUITE, HUTEK, KOHTE, KOOT, KOTH, KOTHE, KOTT, KUTE, SHUTE, SHUTER, SHUTES, UTECH, WOHLHUTER.

-CHUTE: See also Edwin Allen Lightner, Jr. — John Andrew Peters
+CHUTE: See also Edwin Allen Lightner Jr. — John Andrew Peters

 Chute, Charlotte H. — of Beverly, Essex County, Mass.
 Republican.
 Alternate delegate to Republican National Convention from Massachusetts, 1948.
 Female.
-Still living as of 1948.
+Presumed deceased.
+Burial location unknown.

 Chute, Frank See T. Frank Chute